aws-samples/mainframe-data-utilities/README.md

 3. Create the DynamoDB table that will receive the converted data.
    * The table name must be `OUTFILE` (same as provided in the `-ascii` parameter of the `parse_copybook_to_json.py` script)
    * The table key must be `OUTFILE-K` (same as provided in the `-keyname` parameter of the `parse_copybook_to_json.py` script)
+   * To process the contents of the sample file choose 300 as the minimum write capacity and 400 as the maximum.
-4. Create a Python 3.9 (or above) Lambda function and assign a role with:
+4. Create a Python 3.8 (or above) Lambda function and assign a role with:
    * Read access to the source data S3 bucket
    * Write access to the target DynamoDb table
 5. Create a zip file with the Python code and upload it into the Lambda function